Nedelin catastrophe: Aftermath

 Complete secrecy was immediately imposed on the events of 24 October 1960 by Nikita Khrushchev.
 A news release stated that Nedelin had died in a plane crash and the families of the other engineers were advised to say their loved ones had died of the same cause.
 Khrushchev also ordered Leonid Brezhnev to head an investigation commission and go to the site.
 Among other things, the commission found that many more people were present on the launch pad than should have been—most were supposed to be safely offsite in bunkers.

 When Brezhnev arrived at the firing range on 25 October 1960, he said: "Comrades!
 We do not intend to put anyone on trial; we are going to investigate the causes and take actions to recover from the disaster and continue operations".
 Despite this, I. A. Doroshenko was held accountable for the event.

 Afterwards, when Nikita Khrushchev asked Yangel, "But why have you remained alive?", Yangel answered in a trembling voice, "Walked away for a smoke.
 It's all my fault".
 Yangel later suffered a heart attack and was off work for months.

-After the committee presented its report, the R-16 program resumed in January 1961 with first successful flight on 2 February 1961.
-The delay to the R-16 spurred the USSR toward the development of more effective ICBMs and sparked Khrushchev's decision to install intermediate-range ballistic missiles (IRBMs) in Cuba.
-Before the disaster Yangel had ambitions to challenge Sergei Korolev as leader of the Manned Space program, but he was directed to focus on the R-16.
+After the committee presented its report, the R-16 programme resumed in January 1961 with its first successful flight on 2 February 1961.
+The accident delayed but did not end Yangel's missile work.
+The R-16 remained part of the Soviet competition to develop more capable intercontinental ballistic missiles.

 A memorial to the victims of the test was erected in the first half of the 1960s in the Park of Baikonur and is still visited by RKA officials before any manned launch.

 Another fatal accident, with the R-9 missile, occurred at Baikonur exactly three years after the Nedelin catastrophe, causing 24 October to be referred to as Baikonur's "Black Day."
 No launches have been attempted on that date at Baikonur ever since.

-Official acknowledgment
+Official acknowledgement

 A news release stated that Nedelin had died "in a plane crash while on an undisclosed mission".
 The Italian news agency Continentale first reported on 8 December 1960, from undisclosed sources, that Marshal Nedelin and 100 people had been killed in a rocket explosion.
 The Guardian reported on 16 October 1965 that captured spy Oleg Penkovsky had confirmed details of the missile accident, and exiled scientist and Soviet dissident Zhores Medvedev provided further details in 1976 in the British weekly magazine New Scientist.

+A declassified 1965 CIA report, discussed by Dwayne Day, treated reports of a Soviet missile disaster as broadly credible while rejecting claims that the accident involved nuclear propulsion.
+The report connected the claims with evidence of an unsuccessful ICBM launch attempt on 23–24 October 1960 and unusual post-accident activity connected with Tyuratam and Dnepropetrovsk.

-However, it was not until 16 April 1989 that the Soviet Union acknowledged the events, with a report appearing in the weekly newsmagazine Ogoniok.
+The Soviet Union did not acknowledge the events publicly until 16 April 1989, when a report appeared in the weekly newsmagazine Ogoniok.